 Lumen and Amp measurements:

-All output numbers are relative for my home-made Integrating Sphere and is now set up with an Extech SDL400 Lux Meter for measurements.
+All output numbers are relative for my homemade Integrating Sphere and are now set up with an Extech SDL400 Lux Meter for measurements.
 For extremely bright flashlights (above 5000 lumens) I am adding a Kenko PRO1D ND-16 filter.
 The base measurement is done with a Convoy S2+ that has been tested at 137 lumens.